-Upon graduation, graduates of the program earn a certificate of Dental Assisting as well as a Certificate of Completion in Radiology, indicating training in x-ray exposure and development.
-Graduates will alo be certified in medical CPR.
+Upon graduation, graduates of the program earn a certificate of Dental Assisting.This also includes the radiology component of the course.
+Graduates will also be certified in medical CPR.

 There are many benefits to choosing a career in dental assisting:

-“Employment for Dental Assistants is expected to grow by 30% or more to 2020, much faster than the average for all occupations.” – According to the US Bureau of Labor Statistics.
+“Employment for Dental Assistants is expected to grow by 7% or more to 2020 according to the US Bureau of Labor Statistics.

 What will my earning capacity be after successful completion of this course?

-The mean annual wage for dental assistants was $16.00/hour or 35,080/year reported in May 2012 by the US Bureau of Labor Statistics.
+The mean annual wage for dental assistants was $19.00/hour or 40,000/year reported in May 2019 by the US Bureau of Labor Statistics.

 Call us today at 317-295-1000 and we’ll get you scheduled quickly.